Notice of Privacy Practices

 Exception: If you pay out of pocket in full for a health care item or service, you have the right to restrict certain disclosures of your PHI to your health plan (see section on ‘Right to Request Restrictions’).

 Health Care Operations: Your PHI may be used and disclosed in connection with our health care operations.
 For example, your PHI may be used to conduct quality assurance activities, such as for evaluating the quality and competence of physicians, nurses and other health care workers; to perform customer service activities, or for investigating complaints.
 We may also disclose this information to our business associates who assist us with administrative and other functions.
 We require our business associates to appropriately safeguard the health information of our patients.

 We may use and disclose your PHI to contact you to provide appointment reminders or information about treatment alternatives or other health-related benefits and services that may be of interest to you.

-Nicklaus Children's Hospital may use or disclose health information about you to contact you in an effort to raise money for our organization and its operations.
-We may disclose this information to the Nicklaus Children's Hospital Foundation to assist us in our fundraising activities.
-Only contact information such as your name, address and telephone number, and the dates you received treatment or services at Nicklaus Children's Hospital would be released.
+MCHS may use or disclose health information about you to contact you in an effort to raise money for our organization and its operations.
+We may disclose this information to the Miami Children’s Health Foundation to assist us in our fundraising activities.
+Only contact information such as your name, address and telephone number, and the dates you received treatment or services at MCHS would be released.
 You have the right to opt out of fundraising communications at any time and your request must be honored.
 If you would like to opt-out of receiving fundraising communications, please notify our Privacy Officer in writing or make your opt-out request using the method provided to you with every fundraising communication.